 Capitain Roberts burned or sold most of these vessels and only exceptions were superior ships such as two warships, both named "Royal Fortune" with 26 and 52 cannons and Royal Africa Company's prize ship, the "Onslow".
 He died in legendary battle against British Government's Captain Challoner Ogle.

-Most famous of his conquest were on port of Nombre de Dios in 1572 and ports of Santo Domingo and Cartagena in 1585.
-Captain Drake is probably even more famous for sailing around the world and when he landed on Pacific coast of North America he Claimed the land for the English Queen and called it Nova Albion or the "New England".
+Most famous of his conquest were on the port of Nombre de Dios in 1572 and ports of Santo Domingo and Cartagena in 1585.
+Captain Drake is probably even more famous for sailing around the world, and when he landed on Pacific coast of North America, he Claimed the land for the English Queen and called it Nova Albion or the "New England."

 1. Cheng I Sao (Chinese, 1785 – 1844)

-In the height of her power, former prostitute controlled more than 1,500 ships and had manpower of 80,000 sailors which was one of the biggest naval army in history of the world.
+In the height of her power, former prostitute controlled more than 1,500 ships and had the manpower of 80,000 sailors which was one of the biggest naval armies in the history of the world.
 This female pirate captain used her super large army for robbing and taxing towns and plundering ships throughout the coast of the South China Sea.